-Mark "Oz" Geist and Tom Lucero became friends in 2016 working on veteran’s issues in Colorado for Donald Trump.
-They realized that more needed to be done to give veterans a voice, including getting them registered to vote.
+In 2016 Mark "Oz" Geist was working on veteran’s issues in Colorado for Donald Trump and realized that more needed to be done to give veterans a voice, including getting them registered to vote.

-While Mark and Tom are active Republicans, Our Values is non-partisan.
+While Mark is an active Republican, Our Values is non-partisan.
 Registering veterans and giving them a voice should not be a partisan issue; it’s an issue everyone should support.

-Mark and Tom only care that veterans register, not whether they register as a Republican, Democrat, Libertarian, Green Party, or any with another party.
+Mark only cares that veterans register, not whether they register as a Republican, Democrat, Libertarian, Green Party, or any with another party.

 Mark "Oz" Geist